Modafinil tablets Provigil

 Take modafinil at the same times each day to avoid missing any doses.

+You should not become pregnant whilst taking modafinil.
 Ask your doctor about which contraceptive methods are suitable for you while you are taking modafinil - hormonal contraceptives are not suitable.

 |Type of medicine||A central nervous system stimulant|